eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 #### Syntax highlighting:

-The Syntax highlighting feature uses the rule based scanner class.
-The scanner takes a givent number of rules, and cosumes the impex file and evaluates each token.
+The Syntax highlighting feature uses the rule based scanner class, given a set of rules, the scanner consumes the impex file and evaluates each token.
 If the token matches a rule, the scanner exits with the corresponding properties.

 The ruleset are based on the Hybris [Impex syntax documentation](https://wiki.hybris.com/display/release5/ImpEx+Syntax)